| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 I think that's really tough, but even a pseudo-convergence (similar

+wrappers around dissimilar technologies) may prove compelling to some.
 The second truism is that the ERP industry will consolidate, leaving

 two or three vendors as the sole suppliers.
 I wonder.
 None of the four